 - Favorite Simpsons quote: [Teen 1] “Oh look, the cannonball guy, he’s cool.”
 [Teen 2] “Are you being sarcastic, dude?”
 [Teen 1] “I don’t even know anymore.”

-- Number of parenthetical expressions on this page: thirteen (including this one, and that’s down from a record nineteen the last time I rewrote this).
+- Number of parenthetical expressions on this page: twelve (including this one, and that’s down from a record nineteen three revisions ago).

 If you got this far, you might also be interested to know that in the beginning of 2010, one of the most important years in my life so far, I contacted Kaiser Permanente to be treated for depression.
 Happily, the years since have been far better than many of the prior years.
 In my recovery from depression (which is to be taken seriously if you suspect it is affecting now), I stopped identifying with the labels “lazy,” “untidy,” and “irritable,” among others; and, crucially, I replaced my automatic negative thoughts about myself with compassion, love, and forgiveness.
 I have also learned that identifying and treating the problem are not enough; it takes a lifetime of self-awareness and work and compassion to keep it away.

 Ours not to reason why; ours but to do and die.

 * * *

 If that’s not enough for you (and I admire your sticktoitiveness and your bizarre level of interest in me), there is at least a little more in this site’s wonderful introduction.
 When I say “wonderful,” I literally mean “filled with wonders.”
 But you might have come here straight from there, so I guess you can just do whatever you want at this point.